What is Active Scanning? Complete Guide to Network Security

 What is Active Scanning and Why Is It Used?

-Active scanning is a scanning technique in which you scan specific endpoints in an IT network to gather more precise data.
+Active scanning is a technique in which you scan specific endpoints in an IT network to gather more precise data.
 Instead of passively gathering that information by “catching” it on the network’s traffic, active scanning involves sending packets or queries directly to certain assets.
-Simply described, active scanning is a rapid deep scan performed on chosen targets to gather incredibly detailed data.
-These targets may be individual or collective devices.

-It is used to locate, monitor, and administer IT or OT assets.
-In addition to gathering fundamental asset data, it also gathers specific information about users, installed software, patch levels, and other things.
-It is helpful for a wide range of use cases, including vulnerability analyses, compliance audits, and other ITAM and SAM-related duties.
 For instance, a device that hasn’t had an update in a long or that someone who shouldn’t be accessing it is using.
 Therefore, these scans are perfect for aiding in asset investigations and enhancing a network’s cybersecurity.

 Active Scanning as per MITRE ATT&CK Framework

 When adversaries target an organization, they may execute active reconnaissance scans to gather information.
-They may probe victim infrastructure using active scans via network traffic, as opposed to other forms of reconnaissance that do not involve direct interaction.
+They may probe victim cloud infrastructure using active scans via network traffic, as opposed to other forms of reconnaissance that do not involve direct interaction.

 There are different forms that adversaries may use to perform active scanning based on what information they want to gather.
 These scans can also be carried out in a variety of methods, such as by utilizing the built-in functionality of network protocols like ICMP.
-These scans may provide chances for additional forms of reconnaissance, such as searching publicly accessible websites and databases, building operational resources, such as developing or acquiring capabilities, and/or gaining first access (ex: External Remote Services or Exploit Public-Facing Applications).

 Mitigation and Detection in Active Scanning